VorpalBlade/paketkoll/crates/paketkoll/README.md

 ```

 * Many and large packages installed
-* 6 cores, 12 thread means a decent speed up from multi-threading is possible.
+* 6 cores, 12 thread means a decent speed-up from multi-threading is possible.
 * I don't know what paccheck was doing such that it took 68 seconds but didn't use very much CPU.
 Presumably waiting for IO?

 ### Debian (ARM64 Raspberry Pi)